MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-Clipboard.md

 ### Example 3: Copy the contents of a file to the clipboard

-This example pipes the contents of a file,a public ssh key, to the clipboard.
+This example pipes the contents of a file, a public ssh key, to the clipboard.
 Then, the key can be pasted into another application, like GitHub.

 ```powershell